-List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external List the method of transmission and the measures in place to secure data F - 8 - // sharing office or IT system (can be more than one) N/A N/A N/A N/A N/A
+List IT System List the List the specific PII/PHI data List List the or External purpose of elements that are processed agreements method of Program Office information (shared/received/transmitted) such as: transmission information is being Contracts, and the shared / MOU/ISA, measures in

+shared/received received / BAA, place to

+with transmitted SORN. etc. secure data

+that permit

+external

+sharing (can

+be more

+than one)

+N/A N/A N/A N/A N/A